 Soller and Port de Soller offer a large number of hotels with a wide range of prices.
 These are four of the best hotels:

 - Gran Hotel Soller: a five star luxury hotel in the centre of Soller.
-The Gran Hotel Soller is located in one of the most characteristic buildings of Soller, a depiction of the architecture of the town in the 19th century.
+This hotel is located in one of the most characteristic buildings of Soller, a depiction of the architecture of the town in the 19th century.
 Even if you don’t stay here, go and have a look at the impressive building.

 - Hotel Esplendido: this modern, chic seaside hotel is located in Port de Soller, just off the beach overlooking the port.
 Its location is absolutely perfect and the views overlooking the port are impressive day and night.